artefactual/atom-docs/admin-manual/installation/linux/ubuntu-xenial.rst

 .. code-block:: bash

-   sudo apt-get install git
+   sudo apt install git

 .. code-block:: bash

    sudo mkdir /usr/share/nginx/atom
-   sudo git clone -b stable/2.2.x http://github.com/artefactual/atom.git /usr/share/nginx/atom
+   sudo git clone -b qa/2.3.x http://github.com/artefactual/atom.git /usr/share/nginx/atom
    cd /usr/share/nginx/atom

+Branch ``stable/2.3.x`` is not avaiable yet, we are using ``qa/2.3.x`` instead.

 If you are not interested in downloading all the history from git, you could also truncate it to a specific number of revisions, e.g.: just one revision